18 Historic Buildings in Sydney (Complete Guide)

 General Post Office

-Located in Martin Place with a George Street and a Pitt Street facade, the General Post Office is a heritage-listed landmark building that was constructed from 1866 to 1874.
+Located in Martin Place, with facades on both George Street and Pitt Street, the General Post Office is a heritage-listed landmark constructed between 1866 and 1874.

-The building is today home to a small post office, several cafes, galleries, retail shops, and the 5-star Fullerton Hotel.
+Today, it houses a small post office, several cafés, galleries, retail shops, and the 5-star Fullerton Hotel.

 16. Queen Victoria Building